Fcornaire/TF.EX/EX-API.md

 You can check `TF.EX.Patchs` project to see what's being patched.
 I don't have a good solution right now other than contacting me to see how your patches are going to affect EX patches.

 - Your custom variant acts deterministically.
-That means applying the same input on an X frame always results in the same Y frame, every time with no exception.
+That means applying the same input on an X frame always results in the same Y frame every time.

 - Your are only saving/loading the custom part of your variant.
-That means you shouldn't try (for example) to save the players position, because it's already made by EX.
+That means you shouldn't try (for example) to save the player's position, because it's already done by EX.
 You should only focus on the things that are specific to your mod.

 ### Context